-JoAnne Funch, an Independent LinkedIn Trainer, Consultant, and Speaker, was our most recent speaker for the Social Media Breakfast Central Minnesota.
-LinkedIn is one of my favorite social networks, and I went to JoAnne’s seminar at a Social Media RocksStar Event a couple years ago to see if I could learn more.
+JoAnne Funch, an Independent LinkedIn Trainer, Consultant, and Speaker, spoke at the Social Media Breakfast Central Minnesota in 2016.
+LinkedIn is one of my favorite social networks, and I went to JoAnne’s seminar at Social Media RocksStar Event a couple years ago to see if I could learn more.
 Needless to say, I walked out with a lot more ideas and inspiration!

 What is Social Selling?